smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 ```

 !!!
 MUST
-Apps must start their service in the foreground as of Android API 26 and as of Android API 31 the service must be started from a foreground context.
+Apps must start their service in the foreground as of Android API 26, and as of Android API 31, the service must be started from a foreground context.

 Either you will need to ensure the app is in the foreground when you start the SdlService or you will need to start the SdlService from a foreground context.

-The intent received in onSdlEnabled will have a PendingIntent extra that will allow you start the SdlService from the context of the active SdlRouterService.
+The intent received in `onSdlEnabled` will have a `PendingIntent` extra that will allow you start the SdlService from the context of the active SdlRouterService.
 !!!

 !!!
 IMPORTANT